ClementBartholome/Password-Generator/README.md

 ### Continued development

-I plan to add a functionality to specify the length of the passwords generated.
+DONE - I plan to add a functionality to specify the length of the passwords generated.

 ### Useful resources